Huntsville-Madison County, Alabama Resources

 Huntsville Foundation, Inc.

 The Historic Huntsville Foundation website.
-Founded in 1974, an educational organization dedicated to the preservation of the architecturally and historically significant sites and structures in Huntsville and Madison County, Alabama.
+Founded in 1974, it is an educational organization dedicated to the preservation of the architecturally and historically significant sites and structures in Huntsville and Madison County, Alabama.

 Huntsville History Collection